safiullahsarhandi/laravel-repository/README.md

       });

       ```
-      and your `UserFilter` should be like this
+      and your `UserFilter::class` should be like this
       ```
       <?php